What Private Salsa Coaching With Me Is Really Like

 When they first start Salsa they often feel like an alien, and the learning curve can feel stressful, but they love music and want to fulfil the internal drive they have to dance.

-I help them to learn Salsa by giving them a progressive and logical pathway that teaches them how to do those things in a way they can relate to, helping their brain to understand what’s required and then get out of the way so their body can connect with the music on a deeper level.
+I help them to learn Salsa by giving them a progressive and logical pathway that teaches them how to do those things in a way they can relate to.

 In layman’s language this means that the way I teach Salsa follows proven scientific principles which govern how the brain and body learn complex movement.